jluastro/galaxia/README.rst

 specify the location of the GalaxiaData folder in a galaxyModel parameter file as described below.

-You will now have a galaxia executable located in :code:`home/user/sw/bin/`.
-If this directory does not already exist in your PATH, then make sure to prepend it.
+You will now have a galaxia executable located in :code:`PATH/TO/galaxia/bin`.
+If this directory does not already exist in your PATH environment variable, then make sure to prepend it.

 .. code-block:: bash

-    export PATH=home/user/sw/bin/:$PATH
+    export PATH=PATH/TO/galaxia/bin:$PATH

 Running galaxia
 ----------------